yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## Non-Goals

-+ Defining the _data-plane_ object store interface to replace or supplement existing vendor protcols/APIs is not within scope.
++ Defining the _data-plane_ object store interface to replace or supplement existing vendor protocols/APIs is not within scope.
 + Object store deployment/management is left up to individual vendors.
 + Bucket access lifecycle management is not within the scope of this KEP.
-ACLs, access policies, and credentialing need to be handled out-of-band.
+ACLs, access policies, and credentials need to be handled out-of-band.

 # Vocabulary